Chymyst/chymyst-core/docs/chymyst02.md

 ```

-As `interm()` molecules are emitted, this reaction will run at random between any available pairs of `interm()` molecules.
+As `interm()` molecules are emitted, this reaction could run between any available pairs of `interm()` molecules.
-When running on a multi-core CPU, the chemical machine should be able to schedule as many such reactions concurrently as needed to optimize the CPU load.
+When running on a multi-core CPU, the chemical machine should be able to schedule many such reactions concurrently and optimize the CPU load.

 This code, however, is not yet correct.
 When all `interm()` molecule pairs have reacted, the single `interm()` molecule will remain inert in the soup, since no other molecules can react with it.